DrZoltanFazekas/test/zip-22.md

 ## Abstract

-This ZIP proposes mixed validator commitees formed from mining nodes and staked seed nodes (SSNs) to increase the decentralization of the pBFT consensus.
+This ZIP proposes mixed validator committees formed from mining nodes and staked seed nodes (SSNs) to increase the decentralization of the pBFT consensus.

 ## Motivation

-Currently, the pBFT consensus is run by mining nodes only, most of which participate in mining pools with various hashrates.
+Currently, the pBFT consensus is run by mining nodes, most of which participate in mining pools with various hashrates.
+However, the transition of Ethereum from PoW to PoS in September 2022 caused massive changes in the Ethash mining landscape.
 If mining pools become more concentrated, it is possible that the fraction of the hashrate controlled by a single pool might grow to close to the 67% level which would pose an issue for the pBFT consensus.

 Zilliqa 2.0 will be a Proof of Stake (PoS) network.
 For a smooth transition from the current network to Zilliqa 2.0, we need a PoS validator community.
 SSNs are predestined to become the first PoS validators as their accumulated delegated stake already amounts to approx. 33% of the current ZIL supply.
 To establish themselves as future PoS validators and to help solve the centralization issue described above, SSNs shall be enable to join the DS committee.